Telex

 hacker n.

-makes furniture with an axe] 1.
-A person who enjoys exploring the details
+furniture with an axe] 1.
+A person who enjoys exploring the details of

-programs enthusiastically (even obsessively) or who enjoys programming
+who programs enthusiastically (even obsessively) or who enjoys

-rather than just theorizing about programming.
-3. A person capable of appreciating
+programming rather than just theorizing about programming.
+3. A person

-circumventing limitations.
-8. [deprecated] A malicious meddler who tries
+or circumventing limitations.
+8. [deprecated] A malicious meddler who

 The term `hacker' also tends

-address).
-For discussion of some of the basics of this culture, see the
+discussion of some of the basics of this culture, see the How To

 It is better to be described as a hacker by others than to describe oneself that way.
 Hackers consider themselves something of an elite (a meritocracy based on ability), though one to which new members are gladly welcome.
 There is thus a certain ego satisfaction to be had in identifying yourself as a hacker (but if you claim to be one and are not, you'll quickly be labeled bogus).
 See also wannabee.